awesome-pro/neon-website/content/docs/ai/langchain.md

 ## Generate Embeddings with OpenAI

-LangChain handles embedding generation internally while adding vectors to the Postgres database, simplifying the process for users.
+LangChain handles embedding generation internally while adding vectors to the LangChaindatabase, simplifying the process for users.
 For more detailed control over embeddings, refer to the respective [JavaScript](https://js.langchain.com/v0.2/docs/integrations/text_embedding/openai#specifying-dimensions) and [Python](https://python.langchain.com/v0.2/docs/how_to/embed_text/#embed_query) documentation.

 ## Stream Chat Completions with OpenAI